 K Force caters for students who are interested in developing knowledge and skills in a wide range of areas from mechanical engineering and programming to graphical design and video production.
 K Force offers numerous leadership opportunities and will equip motivated students with the skills of engineering.
 The activity can be pursued as an extracurricular activity and can also be integrated into the Engineering Design subject from Year 10 onwards.

-K Force students meet after school in the Technology Block Terms 1, 2, 3 and 4; Tuesdays, Wednesdays Thursdays and Friday after school (3:30 pm – 5:00 pm).
-Later sessions are organised as required to meet competition and event requirements.
-Students are not expected to be present at all sessions but 2 sessions (or 3-4 hours per week) is required to gain significant benefit.
+K Force students meet after school in the Technology Block all year round.
+The activity runs on Tuesdays, Wednesdays and Friday after school (3:30 pm – 5:00 pm).
+Students are not expected to be present at all sessions but, 2 sessions (or 3-4 hours per week) is required to gain significant benefit.
 Students who are unable to attend any of the monthly VEX Robotics competitions on Saturdays will miss out on the competition environment and much of the insight and motivation for the lengthy and ongoing development of their team's robot for this competition.

 Membership Subscription Details

 - $300 per year (plus a team T shirt if desired -approx $55) is charged to the student school account until advised otherwise.
 (A school PE shirt with jeans is perfectly acceptable for uniform which is generally only worn at major competitions and displays).
 This fee covers the maintenance and replacement of equipment and the registration of all the schools teams in the global VEX competition and the entry fee to the NZ National Competition.
 All teams will be registered in the global VEX competition at the beginning of the year as this is important in determining the number of qualification slots New Zealand has to the VEX Word Championships at the end of the year.